sigmer/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 There are number of framework provided alerts:

 1. Extension SDK age
-    - Sev3 IcM incdient for an extension when its SDK is older than 60 days
+    - Sev3 IcM incident for an extension when its SDK is older than 60 days
     - Sev2 for over 90 days

     Note: You can set the time of the day at which you want to trigger an SDK age alert.
 Learn more about timezone based alerting [here](#timezone-based-alerting).
-1. Extension alive
+1. Extension Alive
+1. Telemetry Throttled
+    - Sev4 IcM incident for an extension when its ExtTelemetry logs reach above 200 events every 60 seconds per user per browser tab.
+We stop logging ExtTelemetry events utill the next window starts.
 1. Performance
 1. Availability
 1. Client Error
-1. Create regression
+1. Create Regression

 Some of these alert types are configurable per extension.
 The following alerts types currently support extension configuration: